chrissobolewski/chrissobolewski.github.io/_posts/2019-06-17-iPad blog entry notes.md

 But then, [it’s easy to dismiss](https://www.nubero.ch/blog/005/) all those elaborate scripts and workflows as futile attempts at making iPad more like a traditional laptop.

 But I don’t think it’s the case here.
-I don’t want a laptop.
+I don’t want a laptop (OK, fine, [I do](https://quickcoffee.net/The-Lust-for-a-New-Device-as-an-Excuse-for-Not-Being-Creative.html)).
 I want a device that adapts to me.

 - Taking notes - use a stylus
 - Writing a blog post - use a keyboard